giuseppefioccola/draft-fmbk-icnrg-metaverse/draft-fmbk-icnrg-metaverse.md

 Application layer data structures in VR (3D models, scene descriptions) are based on (and should be secured within) object hierarchies, connection-based systems may not be able to take advantage of it.
+Building such applications on top of connection-oriented schemes increases complexity and increases the effort required for interoperability.

 ### ICN Support